ACICIS is a non-profit organisation made up of a consortium of

 the costs associated with studying in Indonesia to an absolute minimum so we can

 make in-country study affordable for everyone.
-For the past twelve years we have

 a general outline of the costs for studying with ACICIS in any of our

 Some of the costs such as airfares and insurance may vary so applicants must check

 prices for themselves.
 Changes in visa or tuition fees are beyond the control

 of ACICIS so we therefore reserve the right to alter fee structures without notice.

 costs below are quoted in Australian dollars (AUD$).
 To convert these prices to